x676f64/secureum-mind_map/content/7. Audit Findings 101/Unbound loop enables denial of service.md

 An attacker could disrupt swap operations by forcing the loop to go through too many operations, potentially trapping the swap due to a lack of gas.

-1. Recommendation: Bound the loops and document the bounds.
+### Recommendation:
-2. Medium Risk severity finding from [ToB’s Audit of Uniswap V3](https://github.com/Uniswap/uniswap-v3-core/blob/main/audits/tob/audit.pdf)
+Bound the loops and document the bounds.
 ___
 ## Slide Screenshot
 ![051.png](../../images/7.%20Audit%20Findings%20101/051.png)